codegym-ua/shorturl/README.md

-# shorturl
+# Short Url

-Service similar to tinyurl.com for shortening long urls.
+Service similar to tinyurl.com of goo.gl.